The harsh reality is that you are extremely unlikely to succeed in your fight against drug and alcohol addiction without going to rehab.

 However, the vast majority of people who suffer from addiction will require residential rehab instead.

-To recommend the most appropriate form of addiction treatment, we offer you a free assessment.
+To recommend only the most appropriate of addiction treatments, we offer you a free addiction assessment.

-During this assessment, we determine the history of your addiction.
+During this addiction assessment, we determine the history of your addiction.

-All information you provide during this assessment is utterly confidential.
+All information you provide during this addiction assessment is utterly confidential.

-We ensure that you begin a rehab programme with a fitting level of support and care.
+We ensure that you begin a rehabilitation programme with a fitting level of support and care.

 Residential rehab in Woking offers you 24/7 care.

-You will also be surrounded by medical experts during your detox.
+You will also be surrounded by alcohol and drug addiction treatment experts during your drug or alcohol detox.

 In contrast, if you undertake an outpatient treatment programme, you will go home at the end of each day’s session, so you are not removed from bad influences that could topple your recovery ambitions.